haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 The maximal approach requires the build tool more closely match `Cabal`'s (current) design, which may reduce flexibility to change `Cabal` in the future.
-From a backwards compatibility perspective it would be easier to start with a minimal approach and later add new fields, rather than removing existing fields.
+From a backwards compatibility perspective, it would be easier to start with a minimal approach and later add new fields, rather than removing existing fields.

 However, the maximal approach should reduce the likelihood of situations where